ClockGU/clock-backend/docs/source/guide/installation.rst

 .. code-block:: bash

     # Starting the containers
-    $ docker-compose up
+    $ docker compose up

     # Migrate settings made by django.
-    $ docker-compose run --rm web python manage.py migrate
+    $ docker compose run --rm web python manage.py migrate

-    # Create a superuse for the amdin
+    # Create a superuser for the admin
-    $ docker-compose run --rm web python manage.py createsuperuser
+    $ docker compose run --rm web python manage.py createsuperuser

 Then open `<http://localhost:8000/admin>`_:

 #.
-Create an entry in 'SITES/Sites' with the Domain you want to use with ID 1.
+Modify the existing entry `"example.com"` in 'SITES/Sites' with the Domain `"preview.clock.uni-frankfurt.de"` or a different one you want to use with ID 1.

 #.
-Create an entry in 'SOCIAL ACCOUNTS/Social applications' if you want to use external authentication lice CAS for the Goethe University Frankfurt.
+Create an entry in 'SOCIAL ACCOUNTS/Social applications' if you want to use external authentication lice CAS for the Goethe University Frankfurt (Credentials available on Hessenbox for HR-PS employees).
+Other authentications services are possible, see `django-allauth <https://docs.allauth.org/en/latest/>`_.